-60 years ago, on October 25, 1965, flight tests began on the combat training modification of the Su-7B fighter-bomber, designated Su-7U.
-The two-seat aircraft, also known as "Product C1," was designed to train a new generation of pilots to operate advanced front-line bombers.
-Unlike its single-seat predecessor, the Su-7U had an enlarged fuselage to accommodate a second crew member – an instructor – and was equipped with a duplicated control set.
+60 years ago, on October 25, 1965, flight tests began on the combat trainer modification of the Su-7B fighter-bomber, designated Su-7U.
+The two-seat aircraft, also known by the code name "Product C1", was designed to train a new generation of pilots to operate advanced front-line bombers.
+Unlike its single-seat predecessor, the Su-7U had an enlarged fuselage to accommodate a second crew member — an instructor, and was also equipped with a duplicated control set.

 The creation of the two-seat version of the Su-7B was significantly delayed compared to the single-seat combat version.
-The development of the "sparka" (two-seat version) was initiated by a government decree back in January 1961, with the Sukhoi Design Bureau responsible for the design and serial plant No. 126 in Komsomolsk-on-Amur responsible for the prototype's manufacture.
+The development of the "sparka" (two-seat version) was initiated by a government decree back in January 1961, with the Sukhoi Design Bureau responsible for the design and serial plant No. 126 in Komsomolsk-on-Amur for the prototype manufacturing.
 The division of responsibility between the Design Bureau and serial production slowed down the process.

 In 1961, the Sukhoi Design Bureau developed a preliminary design for the U-22, and in February 1962, a mock-up commission was held.
 However, work stalled in Komsomolsk-on-Amur.
 Serial plants, especially after being transferred to the jurisdiction of the SNKh, prioritized the production of serial products.
 Experimental production was relegated to the background, and work on this topic was virtually non-existent in 1962–1963.

 The situation changed only at the end of 1963 after a new government decree.
-The Design Bureau resumed work on refining the layout and design of the "sparka," and plant No. 126 began building three prototypes in 1964.
+The Design Bureau resumed work on refining the layout and design of the "sparka", and in 1964, plant No. 126 began construction of three prototypes.

 Serial production of the Su-7U began in 1966.
 In the same year, the first aircraft entered the Air Force.
 In addition, in 1967, the production of the export version, the Su-7UMK, began.
 A total of 365 two-seat Su-7U and Su-7UMK aircraft were built until 1971.

-Su-7U (product "U-22") is a two-seat combat training aircraft created on the basis of the airframe and systems of serial Su-7BM and BKL fighter-bombers.
+Su-7U (product "U-22") is a two-seat combat trainer aircraft created on the basis of the airframe and systems of serial Su-7BM and BKL fighter-bombers.

 Flight performance characteristics of the Su-7U aircraft: